TalentLayer-Labs/lugus/README.md

 # Meet Lugus
-Claim tokens, Convert to a preffered token, Schedule pay outs, all in one click!
+Claim tokens.
+Convert to your preffered token.
+Schedule pay outs.
+All in one click!

 ## The Automatic Claim Aggregator & Scheduler